jsphuebner/esp-egycounter/README.md

 It also exports battery power in topic /battery/power .
 Negative when taking energy from the battery, otherwise positive.

 Inverter power is also governed by battery voltage.
 Power is ramped down to 0 is a given target is approached.
-Again, hard-coded, please adjust! (in setInverterPower/voltagePowerLimit)
+Adjust the limits in config.json

 Since this storage system is AC coupled it can work with as many solar arrays as you like.
 For example I have 2 solar arrays and the battery can be charged from both.
 We loose some energy to conversion losses this way but are more flexible also in where we can put the storage system.
 It actually lives in my desk: